 \subsubsection{Reactive}

-Reactive agents present a collection of simple behavioral patterns that react to environmental changes. \cite{davidsson1996autonomous}, no model of the world is included.
-They can only achieve their goal by reacting reflexively to external stimuli, choosing one action at a time.
+Reactive agents present a collection of simple behavioral patterns that react to environmental changes \cite{davidsson1996autonomous}, no model of the world is included.
+They achieve their goal by reacting reflexively to external stimuli, choosing one action at a time.
 The creation of purely reactive agents came at the heels of the limitations of symbolic AI.
-Developers of reactive agent architecture rejected symbolic representations and manipulation as a base of AI \cite{knight1993many}.
-Model-free (deep) reinforcement learning (RL) is a state-of-the-art approaches that enables reactive agent behavior.
+Developers of reactive agent architectures rejected symbolic representations and manipulation as a base of AI \cite{knight1993many}.
+Model-free (deep) reinforcement learning (RL) is a state-of-the-art approach that enables reactive agent behavior.
 Some notable explainability works in RL include Memory-based eXplainable Reinforcement Learning (MXRL) \cite{cruz2019memory}, Minimal Sufficient eXplanation (MSX) via Reward Decomposition \cite{juozapaitis2019explainable}, and Reward Augmentation and Repair through Explanation (RARE) \cite{tabrez2019improving}.
-Some previous reviews on reactive RL agents can be found in \citet{lin1990self} and \citet{lin1992self}.
+Previous reviews on reactive RL agents can be found in \citet{lin1992self}.